Walker Center for Teaching & Learning Confidentiality and Consultation Policy

 - The Walker Center for Teaching & Learning will make available the name of a faculty participant only upon his or her written request.
 At the request of a participant, the Center for Teaching & Learning will provide written verification of participation listing the type(s) of activity and date(s).

-- Occasionally, the Walker Center for Teaching & Learning may ask for a faculty member’s written permission to show another individual or group an excerpt or other material to illustrate a particular teaching issue.
+- Occasionally, the Walker Center for Teaching & Learning may ask for a faculty member’s written permission to show another individual or group an excerpt or other instructional material to illustrate a particular teaching issue.